jhcknzzm/SSL-Based-IRS-Channel-Estimation/README.md

 # SSL-Based-IRS-Channel-Estimation

-This repository implements the "A Self-Supervised Learning-Based Channel Estimation for IRS-Aided Communication Without Ground Truth".
+This repository implements "A Self-Supervised Learning-Based Channel Estimation for IRS-Aided Communication Without Ground Truth".
 The code runs on Python 3.9.7 with PyTorch 1.9.1 and torchvision 0.10.1.